Apertum (APTM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Apertum Historical Price

-According to the latest data gathered on Apertum live price page, the current price of Apertum is 1.82USD.
-The circulating supply of Apertum(APTM) is 2.68M APTM , giving it a market capitalization of $4.88M.
+According to the latest data gathered on Apertum live price page, the current price of Apertum is 1.75USD.
+The circulating supply of Apertum(APTM) is 2.92M APTM , giving it a market capitalization of $5.12M.

 In the past month, Apertum has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that APTM could witness further price changes in the near future.